nusco/powernap/README.markdown

     end
   end

-Feel free to come up with your own overrides for HTTP verbs, but don't break PowerNap's expectations.
-GET on a resource is always supposed to return the resource as JSON, PUT takes JSON and returns an id in the response body, and so on.
+Feel free to come up with your own overrides for HTTP verbs.
+Just respect PowerNap's basic expectations: GET on a resource is always supposed to return the resource as JSON, PUT takes JSON and returns an id in the response body, and so on.

 = License